LennoxFroide/face_detection_app.py/README.md

 # face_detection_app.py
 This is a face detection app using python.
 The first section deteccts faces in a photo and the second section detects faces in a video.
 It could a video stream from a webcam or a video file.

-To use this code you need to install the OpenCv module.

 I used the haarcascade algorithm provided by OpenCv on github.
 This contained a pre-trained neural network that was trained using supervised machine learning to identify faces and non faces.

 It is called a cascade as it’s a chain of machine learning code through which an image is passed.